 If your chosen subject is biology you will gain an understanding of yourself and the natural world in which you live.
 The course uses practical activity and investigation to develop your skills and knowledge.
 The scope of biology is wide and varied and covers not only the traditional study of plants and animals but also areas such as molecular biology and biotechnology which have clear relevance to modern society.

 The syllabus consists of approximately 70% biological knowledge, understanding and skills; the remaining 30% deals with the technological, political, social and economic aspects of biology.

 The syllabus introduced in 2002 has been developed in response to current knowledge and application of biology.
 Account has been taken of the need to include contemporary biological technologies such as DNA profiling and genetic screening.
 It aims to create in students an awareness of the application of biological knowledge to modern society and to develop an ability to make informed evaluations about contemporary biological issues.
 The course covers a wide range of topics, including cell structure and diversity, metabolism, genetics, and human and flowering plant anatomy and physiology.
 The general principles of ecology are studied, and one particular ecosystem is examined in detail.
 An ecology field trip is arranged in the 5th Year.
 Particular emphasis is placed on the practical aspects of biology, and there are a number of mandatory activities that each student must carry out for themselves.

 The course is divided into three units

-The examination at higher and ordinary level is three hours duration.
+The examination at Higher and Ordinary level is three hours in duration.
 The exam paper is divided into three units.

 Biology is a great subject if you are considering nursing or medicine.
 Other careers where studying Biology at second level is useful include: